-- 4. Long term disability with annuity premium benefits, life and accidental death and dismemberment insurance coverage equivalent to those in effect on August 31, 1984 shall be provided for and paid for by the College. - 5.
-An employee may opt out of the health insurance plan in accordance with the VSC policy on opting out of health insurance.
+- 6. An employee may opt out of the health insurance plan in accordance with the VSC policy on opting out of health insurance.
 Employees opting out of both the group dental and medical plan shall receive \$1,800 at the completion of any VSC fiscal or calendar year in which there is a waiver of enrollment in the VSC medical and dental plans.
+The amount shall be pro-rated for the proportion of the year worked.
 Employees opting out of only the medical plan shall receive \$1,400.
 The opt out option can be exercised only once a year.
-The dollar amounts listed above shall remain in effect in accordance with VSC policy on opting out of health insurance. - 6.
+The dollar amounts listed above shall remain in effect in accordance with VSC policy on opting out of health insurance. - 7.
 All employees will participate in the same prescription plan of the Colleges' choice, provided that the cost of generic drugs shall be \$10 per prescription and cost of brand drugs shall be \$20 per prescription.
 When a generic drug is available and the employee elects a brand drug instead, he or she shall pay the \$20 plus the difference between the cost of the generic and the cost of the brand drug.
 There shall be a prescription drug co-payment cap of \$500 yearly per employee account.
-(The year shall run from July 1 to June 30). - 7.
-Insurance claims shall be made directly to the insurance company rather than through the Colleges' offices. - 8.
+(The year shall run from July 1 to June 30). - 8.
+Insurance claims shall be made directly to the insurance company rather than through the Colleges' offices. - 9.
 If during the life of this Agreement, the Vermont Legislature or federal government passes or adopts any legislation or regulation that involves universal medical insurance or that otherwise affects, directly or indirectly, medical insurance plans, the cost of offering such plans, or any payroll taxes to support other medical insurance plans, then either party can ask to re-open the contract on a limited basis and negotiate over the impact of such legislation or regulations on the medical insurance plans and their costs.
 A party who wishes to re-open the contract for this purpose must notify the other within ten (10) days of the passage of such legislation or regulations.
 The parties will then meet within thirty (30) days of such notification.
-In such a case, either side may then place on the table as a matter for full negotiations any modifications of the current medical insurance provisions of this Agreement.
+In such a case, either side may then place on the table as a matter for full negotiations any modifications of the current medical insurance provisions of this Agreement. - 10.
+Effective January 1, 2017, all newly hired full-time employees shall receive a high deductible Health Reimbursement Account health care plan in lieu of the plan described in Section 3 above.
+All full-time employees hired before January 1, 2017 may choose the high deductible plan in place of the plan described in Section 3 above.
+After January 1, 2017, if any new non-bargaining unit hires are eligible for the plan described in Section 3, that plan will be available to all employees hired after January 1, 2017.